pamelasann/cicd-demo/README.md

 # cicd-demo

-Pipeline using GitHub actions and Dochub for a Python program.
+Pipeline using GitHub actions and Docker for a Python program.

-## Docker Deployment Guide
+## Docker Guide

 ### Prerequisites